 type: Chain transformations: - type: Include patterns: ['**/*.txt', '**.md'] - type: Chain trasformations: - type: ReplaceText ...

 When you use all of the properties of

 include: I exclude: E merge: - S1 - S2 chain: - T1 - T2

 This is equivalent to:

 type: Chain transformations: - type: Include patterns: I - type: Exclude patterns: E - type: Merge sources: - S1 - S2 - T1 - T2

-Combo as a convenient shorthand for a single type of annotation (i.e. while you can use it to combine multiple types, and while that is its main purpose; that doesn't mean you have to).
-For example:
+Combo as a convenient shorthand for a single type of annotation.
+However, though you can use it to combine multiple types, and though that is its main purpose, that doesn’t mean you have to.

 This is a

 include property.
-This makes it behaves exactly the same an
+This makes it behaves exactly as an

 type: Include patterns: ["**/*.java"]